FEMA camps conspiracy theory: History

 In 2015, fears of the FEMA roundup beginning surfaced with the announcement of a domestic military training operation called Jade Helm 15.
 County and state officials in Texas denounced the fears and the exercise was completed with no one being placed into an internment camp.

-Also in 2015 additional speculation about the theory was stoked by retired general Wesley Clark when he called for World War II-style internment camps to be revived to combat Muslim extremism.
+Also in 2015, additional speculation about the theory was stoked by retired general Wesley Clark when he called for World War II-style internment camps to be revived to combat Muslim extremism.
 He stated, "If these people are radicalized and they do not support the United States and they're disloyal to the United States as a matter of principle, fine, that's their right.
 It’s our right and our obligation to segregate them from the normal community for the duration of the conflict."

-According to the Las Vegas Police Department and witnesses in the weeks leading up to the 2017 Las Vegas shooting gunman Stephen Paddock reportedly espoused right-wing anti-government and conspiratorial views, including FEMA conspiracies.
+According to the Las Vegas Police Department and witnesses in the weeks leading up to the 2017 Las Vegas shooting, gunman Stephen Paddock reportedly espoused right-wing anti-government and conspiratorial views, including FEMA conspiracies.
 He reportedly told a friend that "sometimes, sacrifices have to be made" in order to encourage the American public to arm themselves.

-Conspiracy theorists have used the actual internment of Japanese Americans during World War II in specifically constructed camps as evidence that such a scenario at least has historic precedent.
+Conspiracy theorists have used the actual internment of Japanese Americans during World War II in specifically constructed camps as evidence that such a scenario has historic precedent.
 Proponents have cited a contingency plan (Rex 84) drafted in part by U.S. Marine Colonel Oliver North calling for the suspension of the Constitution and the detainment of citizens in the event of a national crisis.
 This was aimed at left-wing activists, not the libertarians and right-wingers generally associated with FEMA theories.
-This has been linked to a 1970 document by Louis Giuffrida (years later, the director of FEMA) calling for the establishment of martial law in the event of an uprising by African American militants and the internment of millions of African Americans.
+This has been linked to a 1970 document by Louis Giuffrida (who in 1981 became the director of FEMA) calling for the establishment of martial law in the event of an uprising by African American militants and the internment of millions of African Americans.

+Alex Jones has promoted conspiracy theories about FEMA on InfoWars.
+In 2010, Jones produced and directed Police State 4: The Rise of FEMA, a film he claimed "conclusively proves the existence of a secret network of FEMA camps" and that "The military-industrial complex is transforming our once free nation into a giant prison camp."
+In 2012, Jones linked to a story titled "List of All FEMA Concentration Camps in America Revealed" from the German UFO conspiracy website Disclose.tv.

+In 2015, after Superstorm Sandy, the US Army announced it would begin Jade Helm 15 training.
+Conspiracists began to spread the theory that dome-shaped roofs paid for by FEMA were connected to Jade Helm and made to detain insurrectionists, while they were really created for people to shelter from the hurricanes.

+During the COVID-19 pandemic, an agreement was made that would allow FEMA to provide noncongregate shelters for those who wouldn’t be able to quarantine in their own homes.
+Many began speculating that this was another iteration of FEMA camps.